NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

-Returns the signature for a provided UTF-8 message and public key signed with the app's internal transaction state's blinding factor.
+Returns the signature for a provided UTF-8 message signed with the app's internal transaction state's blinding factor.

 #### Encoding